 Istria is a region in Croatia – a small peninsula located only a couple of hours by boat from Venice, Italy.
 In this article, you can read about the 8 best towns in Istria that are definitely worth visiting during your vacation! 🙂 So if you are looking for some off-the-beaten-track holidays, this is for you!

-Don’t get scared by the amount of towns in this post about Istria – they are all tiny (including the smallest one in the world!) and are located close to each other.
+NOTE: Do not get scared by the number of towns I am mentioning in this post – they are all tiny (one of them is actually the smallest one in the world!) and are located close to each other.

-In the past century, after WW1, Istria was an Italian region, but then, at the end of WW2 it was part of Yugoslavia.
-Now it is part of Croatia, and the local people are part Italian, part Croatian.
+The unique heart-shaped Istrian peninsula has a rich history full of interesting happenings.
+After the WW1 Istria was known as an Italian region, but then, at the end of WW2, it became a part of Yugoslavia.
+Now it is part of Croatia and the people living there are part Italian and part Croatian.

 Click on the button to jump directly to your town:

 Did you know that Rovinj is THE most popular Croatian destination by the amount of nights spent in the city?

 And there is no wonder why Rovinj is one of the best places in Istria, as this city is pure seaside bliss!
 Even if I usually try to escape touristic places, Rovinj is just too pretty to exclude from your Croatian itinerary and I was totally enchanted by it!

 Shiny stones on cobblestone streets, local markets with delicious treats, countless little boats wherever you look and a bell tower with a postcard-like view… What more can you wish for?

 It does not matter how many days you decide to stay in the city – 1 day or 1 week – I promise you that it won’t disappoint!